Online Resource Allocation with Cancellations: Primal-Dual Algorithms for Matching Environment (and Beyond)

 We summarize the competitive ratio of \Cref{alg:primal dual matching} with the generalized exponential penalty function in \Cref{thm:competitive ratio exponential penalty function}.
-At a high-level, the proof of this theorem is a new LP-based primal-dual analysis that, somewhat surprisingly, incorporates the buyback cost \emph{indirectly} into the proof.
-In fact, buyback cost plays a role in this analysis thanks to properties of the general exponential function --- although neither buybacking decisions nor their cost appear in the linear program.
+At a high level, the proof involves a novel LP-based primal-dual analysis that, somewhat surprisingly, incorporates the buyback cost \emph{indirectly}.
+Indeed, the buyback cost emerges through algebraic properties of the generalized exponential function, despite neither buyback decisions nor their costs explicitly appearing in the linear program for the optimum offline solution.

 \begin{theorem} For every $\expfuncparamone \geq e$ and $\expfuncparamtwo \geq \frac{1 + \buybackcost}{\expfuncparamone - 1}$, \Cref{alg:primal dual matching} with generalized exponential penalty function $\pen(\calloc) = \expfuncparamtwo(\expfuncparamone^\calloc - 1)$ has competitive ratio at most $\approxratioexp(\buybackcost)$, where